MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/resources-troubleshoot-guide.md

 ## MAKES hosting resource/deployment region mismatch

-When running **DeployHost** command, If you encounter an error messages containing "...The Image '/subscriptions/XXXXXXX-XXXX-XXX-XXXX-XXXXXXX/resourceGroups/xxxxmakeshostres/providers/Microsoft.Compute/images/xxxxmakeshostres' cannot be found in 'xxxx' region...", make sure to create MAKES deployments and hosting images in the same region.
+When running **DeployHost** command, If you encounter an error messages containing "...The Image '/subscriptions/XXXXXXX-XXXX-XXX-XXXX-XXXXXXX/resourceGroups/xxxxmakeshostres/providers/Microsoft.Compute/images/xxxxmakeshostres' cannot be found in 'xxxx' region...", make sure that both your MAKES hosting image resources and deployments are in the same region.

 MAKES host can only be deployed the same region as the MAKES hosting image.
 Use the same --Region parameter as you did when running **CreateHostResources** command.

-## Melformed path parameters
+## Malformed path parameters

 Special characters in parameters need to be escaped when using the Command Line Tool (kesm.exe).
 You can escape the whole parameter string by using quotes.
 E.g. --MakesPackage "https://consto.blob.core.windows.net/makes/2020-01-23/"